rscottwatson/k8s-with-vault-integration/sidecar/SETUP.md

 ```

-Use helm to export a template of the yaml used to deploy the kubernetes resources for the agent injector.
+Vault uses helm to deploy the kubernetes resources for the agent injector as the recommended way to install vault in k8s.
-Using helm is an options but I want to see if I can eventually use ArgoCD to deploy this with Kustomize which is why I am not using helm.
-Plus I am not a fan of helm with no real reason other than I don't feel this is the way forward.
+However, at some point I want to convert this to plain yaml as I want to use ArgoCD to deploy this with Kustomize instead of helm.
+The main reason is that I see more and more people not using/supportin helm and if I were to use ArgoCD I would like to standardize on Kustomize instead of helm.
 TODO

 ```bash